Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of the Built Environment

-Ed’s background lies in the application of computational techniques to interdisciplinary domains, with a particular focus on urban systems.
+Ed’s background is in the application of computational techniques to interdisciplinary domains, with a particular focus on urban systems.

-Ed’s research blog can be found at urbanmovements.co.uk.
+Ed’s research blog can be found at www.urbanmovements.co.uk.

 Ed’s research interests broadly fall around understanding the role of individual and collective behaviour in shaping urban processes.

-This has previously involved the application of quantitative approaches, including large data analyses, machine learning, and network modelling, along side theoretical understandings drawn from disciplines such as spatial cognition, judgment and decision-making, and sociology.
+Drawing on new streams of data and simulation methods, Ed's research aims to deepen our quantitative understanding of human behaviour in cities, and how these behaviours contribute to the wider dynamics we observe across the city.
+This has previously involved the development of quantitative methods for data analysis, machine learning, agent-based modelling, and network modelling, along side theoretical understandings drawn from disciplines such as spatial cognition, judgment and decision-making, and sociology.

 Ed is particularly interested in advancing data-driven agent-based simulation in order to improve the understanding and prediction of complex social systems.
 He is interested in the role of data visualisation in the presentation and communication of multifaceted datasets.

 Course Convenor on Spatial Data Capture, Storage and Analysis (BENVGSC4), Smart Cities: Context, Policy and Governance (BENVGSC3), and Data Science for Spatial Systems (BENVGSA6).